mab253/software-interventions-spring22/assignments/finalProposal.md

  - This section needs to address why your project is innovative, new
  - Provide a very clear list of features

+### Project Validation
+- Cite your interview, with at least 2 quotes or specific stories
+- Persuade us that this project is valuable to the users who need it most!
+- Do you maybe need more interviews here, to accomplish this?

 ### User
- - Who is your imagined user?
+ - Who is your user?
+This should be greatly informed by project validation interview(s).
  - Be very, very specific - put us in their shoes, describe in detail their needs and how they come to your project
  - Walk us through 1 example of how they might use your tool
  - Address accessibility assumptions here